 Drainage story of the wetland

-Find out how the extensive Carrum Carrum Swamp was gradually drained by engineers for grazing and housing development.
-Thankfully two portions of the swamp were preserved: the Edithvale and Seaford wetlands.
+The extensive Carrum Carrum Swamp was drained for grazing and housing; two portions of the swamp were preserved: the Edithvale and Seaford wetlands.

 Narrator – N1